 The above discussion of the factors considered by Intuitive Surgical s board of directors is not intended to be exhaustive, but is believed to set forth the principal factors considered by Intuitive Surgical s board of directors.
 Intuitive Surgical s board of directors collectively reached the unanimous conclusion to approve the merger agreement in light of the various factors described above and other factors that each member of Intuitive Surgical s board of directors felt were appropriate.
-In view of the wide variety of factors considered by Intuitive Surgical s board of directors did not directors did not attempt, to quantify, rank or otherwise assign relative weights to the specific factors it considered in reaching its decision.
-Rather, Intuitive Surgical s board of directors discussed above, individual directors may have given different weights to different factors.
+In view of the wide variety of factors considered by Intuitive Surgical s board of directors in connection with its evaluation of the merger and the complexity of these matters, Intuitive Surgical s board of directors did not consider it practical, and did not attempt, to quantify, rank or otherwise assign relative weights to the specific factors it considered in reaching its decision.
+Rather, Intuitive Surgical s board of directors made its recommendation based on the totality of information presented to and the investigation conducted by it.
+In considering the factors discussed above, individual directors may have given different weights to different factors.